Barnaby Rudge: Allusions and references in other works

 The character Grip was based on a raven kept as a pet by Dickens.
 Grip, the raven in Barnaby Rudge, inspired Edgar Allan Poe to write his most famous poem, "The Raven".

 Dickens based the Maypole Tavern on the Kings Head, Chigwell, a 17th-century public house, situated on High Road, opposite the entrance to Roding Lane.

+In ‘A Glastonbury Romance’ by John Cowper Powys, the character John Crow is found muttering ‘I’m a devil!’ over and over again ‘without a thought of Barnaby Rudge’s raven’.

 Adaptations

 Thomas Higgie adapted it into a three-act play in 1854.
 Charles Selby and Charles Melville did the same in 1875.
 The latter was produced at the English Opera House.

 In 1915 Thomas Bentley directed Barnaby Rudge, "the biggest-budget British film of its day", but it is now lost.

 The BBC made a 13-episode TV series in 1960.

 Barnaby Rudge was re-invented as a stage play, The Locksmith of London, by Eileen Norris.
 It was staged in 2012 at the Kings Theatre, Southsea, by Alchemy Theatre, where the Dickens Fellowship attended a performance during their annual conference.